talhasaruhan/cpp-matmul/README.md

 * Implemented runtime detection for best block size parameters for the runtime system.
 * Tuned software prefetching, now we do multiple smaller prefetches in between arithmetic operations and with a stride between prefetches.
 * More arithmetically dense inner loop.
 Instead of 3x3 blocks, do 4x3 blocks (3b + 12c + 1 temporary a == 16 registers used), 7 loads, 12 arithmetic operations.
+* HWLocalThreadPool takes number of cores and threads per core as contructor arguments and is not templated anymore.
+It never should have been.
 * Renamed QueryHWCores namespace to CPUUtils and extended it to support querying cache sizes, HTT/AVX/FMA support etc. using \_\_cpuid.

 ### 15/11/2018